 If you’re looking for a comfortable drive, the Panda is a brilliant option.
 The driving position is nice and high, and the suspension easily smooths any bumps in the road.
 You may find that because of the Panda’s boxy shape, it can get shaken by crosswinds when driving along motorways.
 It is still an enjoyable drive, however.

 We found: £2,900 – 2012 – 35,000 miles

 While the C1 may not be a good option for motorway driving or long commutes, it is excellent for city driving.
 The engine is powerful enough to easily get you between traffic lights, and the easy clutch makes getting through city streets much easier.

-Parking and manoeuvring are also incredibly simple, thanks to the good all-round visibility and tight turning circle.
-The C1 doesn’t match up to alternatives cars outside of the city very well, but it’s definitely suited urban life.
+Parking and manoeuvring are also incredibly simple, thanks to the good all-around visibility and tight turning circle.
+The C1 doesn’t match up to alternative cars outside of the city very well, but it’s definitely suited to urban life.

 So there we have the best city cars that you can buy for under £3,000.
 If your budget is a little higher, you could always have a quick look at our Top 10 Used Cars Under £5,000.
 Of course, whenever you buy a car it’s important to be critical, and buy from trustworthy and reputable sources.
 Buying from a garage offers greater buyer protection than buying from a private seller.
 Be aware and don’t be tempted to buy a car that seems too good to be true, without checking it out thoroughly first.